Documentation & Regulations

 Animal Health Certificate

 An Animal Health Certificate is the replacement 12-page document for the previously used pet passport.
-It is a one-time use document that allows your pet entry into the EU and Northern Ireland for up to 5 pets.
-It allows onwards travel within the EU for up to 4 months and return to the UK.
-It is only for dogs, cats and ferrets.
+It is a one-time use document that allows your pet to enter the EU and Northern Ireland for up to 5 pets.
+It allows onward travel within the EU for up to 4 months and then return to the UK.
+It is only for dogs, cats, and ferrets.
 You will need a new certificate every time you travel.

 To obtain an Animal Health Certificate, you must take your pet to your vet.
-You need to do this no more than 10 days before you travel and your pet must be microchipped, be at least 12 weeks old and have had their rabies vaccine.
+You need to do this no more than 10 days before you travel, and your pet must be microchipped, be at least 12 weeks old, and have had their rabies vaccine.
 Your pet will need to be examined and the certificate signed by an “Official Veterinarian” (OV).
 You will need to provide proof of your pets’ microchipping date and vaccination history.
-Once the health check and certificate is completed it will be valid after the date issued for:
+Once the health check and certificate are completed, they will be valid after the date issued for:

 Your pet will need a new animal health certificate for each trip to an EU country or Northern Ireland from the UK.